 scholarly, or informal.

-1. Planning creates lasting value in a community, as opposed to one flashy store, strip center, or subdivision that looks great for awhile until it goes out of style.
-When citizens have contemplated their future and anticipated what is likely to happen, they will create a more versatile community that can adapt to changes in lifestyles, preferences, and economic trends.
+1. Planning creates lasting value in a community, as opposed to a more disorganized process that allows a flashy store, strip center, or subdivision that looks great for awhile until it goes out of style.
+When residents have contemplated their future and anticipated what is likely to happen, they will create a more versatile community that can adapt to changes in lifestyles, preferences, and economic trends.

 2. Thoughtful planning tends to result in a wider variety of choices in types of housing, places to shop, and options for businesses wishing to locate in a community.
 When a planning and zoning commission and a city council keep up with the times, for example, they would see that more people want to work at home and are able to do so, thanks to computer and communications technology.
 These elected officials and boards then could clear any zoning or regulatory obstacles to home employment.